yogsototh/Scratch/multi/blog/programming-language-experience.md

 fr: Le malpropre
 en: The ugly

+en: Industry wanted an Object Oriented Language without losing all their old C code.
+en: Solution, keep C and add an Object layer on it.
+en: My main concern about C++ is: it does too many things.
+en: I appreciated multiple inheritance and templates.
+en: In reality I liked a lot C++ while I was working alone.
+en: I used it to write `DEES` my main thesis software.
+en: My only concern was about a lack in the STL.
+en: In the doc, one could use `String<T>`.
+en: But in reality, `T` had to be only `char` or `char16`.
+en: Then I had to reduce my alphabet to 2<sup>16</sup> letters.
+en: Except for some application, the alphabet must be far larger than that.
+en:
+en: To conclude, I'd say, C++ is very good if you work alone or with a fixed subset of its features.

 fr: Et oui l'industrie voulait un langage objet, mais elle n'était pas prête à mettre à la poubelle tout ses codes en C.
 fr: La solution, prendre C et lui rajouter une couche objet.
 fr: Le problème avec C++ c'est qu'il fait trop de choses.